Do you make work resolutions?

-These electrical safety habits are not listed in order from least to most important, or any other order, for that matter.
+In the spirit of starting a new year on the right foot, we’ve re-publishing a list of habits that you may want to adopt as your new year’s resolutions.
+These suggested electrical safety habits are not listed in order from least to most important, or in any other particular order.
 They are simply a list of some back-to-basics best practices that are taught in our electrical safety training classes.
-Many of these spark conversations that reveal that some habits are still not practiced regularly.

-SIDE NOTE: GFCIs are required to be installed anywhere there may be contact with water, such as bathrooms, garages, kitchen countertops, unfinished basements, and at exterior outlets.
-You can find specific requirements in the National Electrical Code by referring to Article 210.8 (2014 version).
+SIDE NOTE: GFCIs are required to be installed anywhere there may be contact with water, such as bathrooms, garages, kitchen counter tops, unfinished basements, and at exterior outlets.
+You can find specific requirements in the National Electrical Code by referring to Article 210.8 (2020 version).
 Of course, always refer to the code version that is legally adopted by your state, and do not forget specialty areas like drinking fountains, vending machines, aircraft hangers, and a host of other locations.

-Anywhere there are extension cords and heavy equipment in close proximity, there is a chance that the cords will become damaged due to contact, whether it’s intended or unintended.
-Even if a cord has been in the same place for years and has never caused a problem, I will not assume it’s OK; I will inspect it anyway.
+Anywhere there are extension cords and heavy equipment in close proximity, there is a chance that the cords will become damaged due to contact.
+Even if a cord has been in the same place for years and has never caused a problem, I will not assume it is OK; I will inspect it anyway.

 See our video, “Brian’s Story”.
 He tells it like it is from first-hand experience.

 4. I will exhaust all avenues before attempting to work live or “HOT”.

 Working a circuit energized is in most cases not required.
 We in the industry simply must get away from any hint of “bragging rights” about working on an energized circuit.
 If at all possible in my work situation, I will de-energize the circuit, verify it dead, and lock it out.

 5. I will not rush the process of creating an electrical safe work condition.